Integrative-Transcriptomics/OmicsTIDE/README.md

 # Welcome to OmicsTIDE!
-OmicsTIDE is a web-based application for the exploration of trend comparisons.
+OmicsTIDE is a web-based application for the exploration of trend comparisons in omics data sets.

 ## Installation